DODO: Discrete OCR Diffusion Models: Experiments

 \subsection{Throughput Analysis}

 Figure~\ref{fig:throughput} illustrates the inference throughput across different model architectures.
 For qualitative visualizations of the parallel decoding process on dense documents, we refer readers to \cref{fig:token_order} and \cref{app:qualitative}.
-Three key trends emerge from this comparison.
+Two key trends emerge from this comparison.

-First, DODO outperforms the autoregressive baseline even without caching optimizations.
-Remarkably, despite recomputing the full decoder state at every step, standard DODO achieves higher throughput than the fully cached autoregressive execution of the same Qwen 2.5 VL backbone.
-This demonstrates that the massive reduction in forward passes enabled by parallel decoding outweighs the per-step cost of re-computation.
-While AR generation requires $L$ sequential steps, DODO decouples latency from sequence length, allowing the parallel prediction of multiple tokens to amortize the cost of the heavier forward pass.
+First, DODO achieves $\approx 105$ tokens per second, a $5\times$ speedup over the autoregressive Qwen 2.5 VL baseline.
+For analysis purposes alone, we isolate the contribution of parallel decoding to the speedup, by running both the AR baseline and DODO+Bidir without KV-caching.
+The speedup of parallel decoding alone is evaluated as $20\times$ (42.8 vs.\ 2.2 TPS), demonstrating that a significant part of the throughput gain stems from generating multiple tokens per step.
+By enabling the use of an exact KV-cache for completed blocks, DODO eliminates the redundant re-computation of prefix representations, maximizing deployment efficiency.
+While AR generation requires $L$ sequential steps, DODO decouples latency from sequence length, allowing parallel predictions of multiple tokens to amortize the cost of heavier forward passes.

-Second, DODO \textit{fast} yields a dramatic speedup, approximately tripling the throughput compared to the bidirectional variant (from $\approx$ 23 TPS to $\approx$ 66 TPS).
-By enabling the use of an exact KV-cache for completed blocks, DODO \textit{fast} eliminates the redundant re-computation of prefix representations, maximizing deployment efficiency.

-Finally, DODO achieves significantly higher throughput than competing diffusion VLMs.
+Second, DODO achieves significantly higher throughput than competing diffusion VLMs.
 Prior methods rely on full-sequence attention from the outset, incurring the maximal computational cost proportional to the total length $L$ at every denoising step.
-In contrast, standard DODO's cost grows linearly with the number of processed blocks, while DODO \textit{fast} maintains a constant cost per block by caching the prefix.
-This allows both variants to process the early and middle stages of generation much faster than standard diffusion baselines, which are immediately burdened by the full sequence complexity.
+In contrast, DODO combines parallel decoding within blocks with constant cost per block by caching the prefix, allowing it to process generation much faster than standard diffusion baselines, which are immediately burdened by the full sequence complexity.